mowbraysuburbs/Employee-Leave-Period-Opt/README.md

 </p>

 <p align="center">
 A script for South African employees seeking the longest vacation possible using the least amount of annual leave days.
-(APPROVAL OF LEAVE NOT INCLUDED)
 </p>

 <p align="center">